-Slow Cooker Cranberry Pork is an easy, comforting, and flavorful dish that comes you perfectly tender every time.
-Jump to Recipe keyboard_arrow_down
+Slow Cooker Cranberry Pork is an easy, comforting, and flavorful dish that comes out perfectly tender every time.
+Great for an easy weeknight meal or holiday dinner.

-Cranberry sauce is just for the holidays.
-Break out the cranberries and make this amazing Crockpot Cranberry Pork.
-It's a great family meal, couldn't be easier to throw together, and is serious comfort food.
-With some delicious mashed potatoes or polenta, this meal delivers.
+Looking for a cozy meal, break out the cranberries and make this amazing Crockpot Cranberry Pork.
+It's a great family or holiday meal, couldn't be easier to throw together, and is serious comfort food.
+With mashed potatoes or polenta and some roasted vegetables, this meal delivers.

-Why should I make Slow Cooker Cranberry Pork?
+Why You'll Love This Slow Cooker Cranberry Pork

 There are lots of reasons I can think of to make this dish, here are just a few (I hope they convince you!):